 I prefer to have as much fun as I can with styling, and tend to use a lot of jewelry and other accessories, but it depends on your mood, where you are going, and how much you like to push the envelope.
 Always use your best judgement in creating a look for yourself, because being true to yourself, is what defines you.
 I create looks for inspiration, fun, creativity, and can change my mind at any moment, because that is what fashion is all about, living in the moment.

-So with that said, this is what the designers are doing for Spring 2020…
+So with that said, this is what the designers are doing for Fall 2020….

 Again, its a little bit of everything, so you might have a lot of these styles stored away in your closet, or have been wearing them for years.

 There is as much nipping in at the waist as there is loose fitting dresses and jackets.
 It would take the page just to detail every designer, so lets just say its all over the place again, and anything high waisted is in.
 Cinching your waist is definitely a great way to show off shape in this over-sized world of fashion, but if you like it loose, then go for it, because it sure is comfortable.